 - education and training

-- employment records (including professional membership, references and proof of eligibility to work in the UK)
+- employment records (including professional registration/membership, references, and proof of eligibility to work in the UK)

 - personal demographics (including gender, race, ethnicity, sexual orientation, religion, disability and marital status)

 - information relating to health and safety